 - Run it through a drip cycle.

-- When the cycle is finished, turn off your coffeemaker but allow the water/vinegar to sit in the carafe for a few minutes, to remove any scale deposits, then discard the solution.
+- When the cycle is finished, turn off your coffeemaker but allow the water-vinegar solution to sit in the carafe for a few minutes to remove any scale deposits, then discard the solution.

-- You should run clear water (no vinegar) through your coffee maker at least twice, allowing your brewer to cool down between cycles.
+- You should run clear water (no vinegar) through your coffee maker at least twice, and allow your brewer to cool down between cycles.
 This will remove any lingering vinegar residue.

-- Your coffee maker is now ready to resume operation and your coffee should taste much better.
+- Your coffee maker is now ready to resume operation, and you may notice a better taste to your coffee.

 How often should you clean your coffee maker?
-While some follow a monthly cleaning schedule, others do only occasional cleanings at best.
-At the very least, a cleaning every three months is advisable.
-It really depends on how often you use your brewer and on the hardness of your water, so cleaning requirements can vary.
+Every household is different.
+Some follow a monthly cleaning schedule, others do only occasional cleanings at best.
+At the very least, clean your coffee machine every three months if possible.
+The frequency of cleaning should be more closely aligned with how often you use it and on the hardness of your water, so cleaning requirements can vary.

-Some coffee makers have an audible or visible cleaning signal and that usually precludes a forced downtime, that you can often avoid, by being proactive with maintenance.
-Other brewers have a cleaning cycle set-up, which would be detailed in the manual.
+Some coffee makers have an audible or visible cleaning signal and that usually precludes a forced downtime.
+You can avoid the downtime by being proactive with maintenance.
+Other brewers have a cleaning cycle set-up, which is usually detailed in the manual.
 Always follow the manufacturer's detailed instructions for cleaning.
-My tips are provided for those with no such information.

-If your home has hard water (water with heavy mineral content), or if you tend to fill the water reservoir of your coffee maker from a rinsed carafe (not washed), residue would build up more quickly.
+If your home has hard water (water with heavy mineral content), or if you tend to fill the water reservoir of your coffee maker from a rinsed carafe (not washed), the residue may build up more quickly.
 In this case, a monthly cleaning is recommended.

 You can find several brands of descaling and coffee maker cleaning kits on the market.
-These, for the most part, do work well and can for some, cut the confusion and make it a little easier to conduct routine coffee maker care.
+For the most part, these kits work well and may make it a little easier to conduct routine coffee maker care.

-Keurig K-Cup brewers need a thorough detailed cleaning process to remove trapped coffee residue from the impact needle, as well as to clean the brewer.
+K-Cup brewers, like Keurig machines and others like them, need a thorough, detailed cleaning to remove trapped coffee residue from the impact needle as well as to clean the brewer.
 Follow the manufacturer's detailed instructions.